 “The zips are all against your back so no one can get in your bag whilst your wearing it.
 I have one and I love it!
 I'm not sure how anyone can wear a regular rucksack on the tube or in the city.”Buy it now from Riutbag

 Looking for a lightweight day sack rather than a hefty rucksack (that will promptly get filled with rubbish)?
 Then why not treat yourself to the sleek Electra bag from The North Face.
-Its women-specific back panel and shoulder straps, and breathable mesh fabric, make it a comfortable option for a day out and about – it's even got a fleece-lined sleeve big enough for a tablet inside, despite its small size.
+Its women-specific back panel, shoulder straps and breathable mesh fabric make it a comfortable option for a day out and about.
+It's even got a fleece-lined sleeve big enough for a tablet inside, despite its small size.